 In 2009 Welling received an “AICA Award of Excellence for the Best Show In A Commercial Gallery Nationally 2007/2008” given by the International Association of Art Critics, United States Section, for his 2008 exhibition at Regen Projects.

-Following “New Abstractions,” Welling produced two additional bodies of abstract, geometric work in 2005, “War” and “Quadrilaterals,” using the program Maya.
-In “War” Welling created an imaginary landscape that he destroyed and then photographed.
-“Quadrilaterals,” also using Maya and Photoshop, were based on a series of 20x24in black and white Polaroids of four-sided shapes.
-In recreating the work in Maya, Welling produced facsimile images of the Polaroids in vector space.
-In 2009 Jacob Samuel produced some of the “Quadrilaterals” as intaglio prints.
+Following “New Abstractions,” Welling produced two additional bodies of abstract work in 2005, “War” and “Quadrilaterals,” using the program Autodesk Maya.
+In “War,” Welling created an imaginary landscape that he destroyed and then photographed in virtual space.
+“Quadrilaterals,” also made using Maya, were based on a series of 20x24in Polaroids of four-sided shapes that were recreated in Maya’s vector space.
+In 2009 Jacob Samuel published “Quadrilaterals” as a portfolio of intaglio prints.

 In 2002 Welling was invited to participate in The Hudson Valley Art Project initiated by Diane Shamash.
-Welling’s contribution, “Agricultural Works/Insect Chorus” was made in collaboration with his brother Will Welling, a musician, who wrote music for Welling’s photographs of farms in the Hudson Valley.
+Welling’s contribution, “Agricultural Works/Insect Chorus” (12 x 15 in and 24 x 30 in chromogenic prints) was made in collaboration with his brother, Will Welling, a musician who wrote music for Welling’s photographs of farms in the Hudson Valley.